-As of December 31, 2010, the Company held approximately \$40,000 in money market and checking accounts at two institutions.
-The Company has a checking account at one institution with a balance of approximately \$10,000 at December 31, 2010.
-The funds in this account are fully guaranteed by the Federal Deposit Insurance Corporation ("FDIC") as of December 31, 2010.
-The Company has a money market account in a brokerage account with a second financial institution, invested in short-term federal securities and corporate bonds, with a money market cash balance of approximately \$30,000 at December 31, 2010.
-These funds are guaranteed by the Securities Investor Protection Corporation ("SIPC") up to \$500,000, including up to \$100,000 for cash.
-The non-cash portion of this account portfolio was valued at approximately \$4,015,000 at December 31, 2010, of which as of that date approximately \$470,000 was covered by SIPC protection available after covering the cash balance, leaving approximately \$3,545,000 uninsured.
+As of December 31, 2011, the Company held approximately \$423,000 in money market and checking accounts at two institutions.
+The Company has a checking account at one institution with a balance of approximately \$5,000 at December 31, 2011.
+The funds in this account are fully insured by the Federal Deposit Insurance Corporation ("FDIC") as of December 31, 2011.
+The Company has a money market account in a brokerage account with a second financial institution, invested in short-term federal securities and corporate bonds, with a money market cash balance of approximately \$418,000 at December 31, 2011.
+Assets in this brokerage account are guaranteed by the Securities Investor Protection Corporation ("SIPC") up to \$500,000.
+The Company had no uninsured cash and cash equivalents at December 31, 2011.